ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 - Volumes to be included in the snapshot must not be in the `error` state and the health state of the volume must be `ok`.

-### Creating a snapshot
-{: #create-snapshot-taking}

-With the snapshot interface, you can create a relationship between your source disks and a target disk at a defined time, for example **T1**.
-Target disks are created as part of creating a snapshot operation.
-The snapshot operation tracks the changes that are made to the source disk beyond **T1** time.
-Thus, you can restore the source disks to their **T1** state at a later point in time.

-#### Use case
-{: #create-snapshot-taking-usecase}

-The snapshot feature has several use cases.
-Consider the following example:
-- An administrator plans to upgrade the middleware.
-If the upgrade to the middleware fails, the administrator must restore the source disk to its original state.
-- The administrator completes the following steps:
-    1. Initiate the snapshot of the source disk where the middleware information resides by using the [API command](/apidocs/power-cloud#pcloud-pvminstances-snapshots-post).
-A snapshot of the source disk is created.
-    2. Upgrade the middleware.
-    3. If the upgrade fails, the administrator restores the source disk by using the snapshot.
-    4. If the upgrade succeeds, the administrator deletes the snapshot.

-You can initiate multiple snapshot operations.
-However, these concurrent snapshot operations occur on different sets of disks.
-{: note}

 ### Creating a snapshot by using API or CLI commands
 {: #create-snapshot-api-cli}